DrAPT/llm/quad_c/session2/workshop2.md

-### Workshop 2: Your new role, the Prompt Engineer
+### Workshop 2: Your new role - the Prompt Engineer

 Topic: Prompt Engineering